Operations management: Operations management

-In 1913 Ford Whitman Harris published his "How many parts to make at once" in which he presented the idea of the economic order quantity model.
+In 1913 Ford Whitman Harris published a paper on "How many parts to make at once", in which he presented the idea of the economic order quantity model.
 He described the problem as follows:

-This paper inspired a large body of mathematical literature focusing on the problem of production planning and inventory control.
+Harris described his theory as "reasonably correct", although "not rigorously accurate".
+His paper inspired a large body of mathematical literature focusing on the problem of production planning and inventory control.

 In 1924 Walter Shewhart introduced the control chart through a technical memorandum while working at Bell Labs, central to his method was the distinction between common cause and special cause of variation.
-In 1931 Shewhart published his Economic Control of Quality of Manufactured Product, the first systematic treatment of the subject of Statistical Process Control (SPC).
+In 1931 Shewhart published his Economic Control of Quality of Manufactured Product, the first systematic treatment of the subject of statistical process control (SPC).
 He defined control:

 In the 1940s methods-time measurement (MTM) was developed by H.B.
 Maynard, J.L.
 Schwab and G.J.
 Stegemerten.
 MTM was the first of a series of predetermined motion time systems, predetermined in the sense that estimates of time are not determined in loco but are derived from an industry standard.
-This was explained by its originators in a book they published in 1948 called "Method-Time Measurement".
+This was explained by its originators in a book they published in 1948 called Methods-Time Measurement.

-Up to this point in history, optimization techniques were known for a very long time, from the simple methods employed by F.W.Harris to the more elaborate techniques of the calculus of variations developed by Euler in 1733 or the multipliers employed by Lagrange in 1811, and computers were slowly being developed, first as analog computers by Sir William Thomson (1872) and James Thomson (1876) moving to the electromechanical computers of Konrad Zuse (1939 and 1941).
-During World War II however, the development of mathematical optimization went through a major boost with the development of the Colossus computer, the first electronic digital computer that was all programmable, and the possibility to computationally solve large linear programming problems, first by Kantorovich in 1939 working for the Soviet government and latter on in 1947 with the simplex method of Dantzig.
+Up to this point in history, optimization techniques were known for a very long time, from the simple methods employed by Harris to the more elaborate techniques of the calculus of variations developed by Euler in 1733 or the multipliers employed by Lagrange in 1811, and computers were slowly being developed, first as analog computers by Sir William Thomson (1872) and James Thomson (1876) moving to the electromechanical computers of Konrad Zuse (1939 and 1941).
+During World War II however, the development of mathematical optimization went through a major boost with the development of the Colossus computer, the first electronic digital computer that was all programmable, and the possibility to computationally solve large linear programming problems, first by Kantorovich in 1939 working for the Soviet government and later in 1947 with the simplex method of Dantzig.
 These methods are known today as belonging to the field of operations research.